 cretan lyra, composition

 The music of Athens-born Zacharias Spyridakis is deeply rooted in the folk music of Crete.
 His playing was also very much appreciated by Jordi Savall, Mikis Theodorakis, Vangelis, Yannis Markopoulos, Ross Daly and Steve Wood with whom he has collaborated.
 As an ambassador of Cretan music he performed in the opening ceremony of the World Championships in Athletics (1997), the closing ceremony of the Olympic Games in Athens (2004) and at the Cultural Olympiad in Beijing China (2007).
-In his own music, Spyridakis expands the vocabulary of traditional playing with modern techniques and creates a contemporary and very unique world of sound.
-His concert-activities took him to Greece, Cyprus, the UK, the USA, and Canada, to France, Italy, Spain, Belgium, Germany, Luxembourg, Argentina, Russia, Ukraine, Czech Republic, China, Turkey, and Egypt.
+In his own music, Spyridakis expands the vocabulary of traditional playing with modern techniques and creates a contemporary and unique world of sound.
+His concert-activities took him to Greece, Cyprus, UK, USA, Canada, France, Italy, Spain, Belgium, Germany, Luxembourg, Argentina, Russia, Ukraine, Czech Republic, China, Turkey, and Egypt.
 Beside releasing CDs with his own ensemble Palaiina Seferia, he appeared in many recordings of Greek and international artists and soundtracks.
-Spyridakis also teaches Cretan Lyra in conservatories in Greece and Cyprus.
+Spyridakis also teaches cretan lyra in conservatories in Greece and Cyprus.

 Photo: Matheos Contarinis